Yelp/dockersh/README.md

 dockersh
 ========

-A user shell for isolated environments.
+A user shell for isolated, containerized environments.

 What is this?
 =============